 - .
-Know your subject so well you can discuss it naturally and confidently. - graphs. - .
+Know your subject so well you can discuss it naturally and confidently. - .
+Use short words, short sentences, short paragraphs. - .
 Be compact.
 Don't separate closely related parts of sentences.
 The key word in an English sentence is the VERB, with the SUBJECT and OBJECT closely related.
-Words which make the meaning of verb, subject and object more exact are called MODIFIERS.
+Words which make the meaning of verb, subject and object more exact are called MODIFIERS. - Modifiers confuse meanings if they get out of place. - Example: He only came to the office on Tuesday.
+(He came alone?)

-of place.

-Tuesday.